Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 RAW as well as sRAW

-Despite being stored as unprocessed data with a bit depth of 14, you are still able to do all of the usual post-processing RAW modifications, such as exposure compensation and white balance correction; nevertheless, the final image is simply more compact.
+Despite being stored as unprocessed data with a bit depth of 14, you can still do all of the usual post-processing RAW modifications, such as exposure compensation and white balance correction; nevertheless, the final image is more compact.

 Optional noise reduction at high ISO settings